-The last set of regressors displayed in Panel A correspond to dummies for one consecutive day worked and a dummy for two or more consecutive days worked.35 Again, the coefficients decline as the sample is restricted across columns.
+The last set of regressors displayed in Panel A correspond to dummies for one consecutive day worked and a dummy for two or more consecutive days worked.
+Again, the coefficients decline as the sample is restricted across columns.
 The estimates in Column 1 suggest that the higher the number of consecutive days worked, the more likely is that the boat owner goes fishing.
 However, as the sample is further restricted in columns 2-4, labor force participation in previous days is associated with lower probability of working.
 This is consistent with fishing increasing the fatigue of boat owners and, all else equal, making participation less likely.
 As discussed below, a similar pattern emerges when focusing on the structural participation probit model.
-This steady decline in the magnitude of the coefficient is consistent with the baseline sample including weeks when boat owners are not able to work because of sickness or another reason.
+The steady decline in the magnitude of the coefficient as we further restrict the sample, is consistent with the baseline less-restricted sample including weeks when boat owners are not able to work because of sickness or another reason.
 For this reason, our preferred samples focus on weeks with sufficient labor force participation.